Table of Contents

-Watch your video while you record your voiceover
+Watch your video while you do your voice over recording

-If possible, watch your video while you record your voiceover.
+If possible, watch your video while you do your voice over recording.
 That way you know exactly how fast to speak to keep your voice over synchronized with your video.

-It’s okay if your voiceover doesn’t match up exactly with your video or if you have minor mistakes.
+It’s okay if your voice over doesn’t match up exactly with your video or if you have minor mistakes.
 You can edit the audio recording to make it fit.
 But you can only do so much during the editing process.
-And the more editing you do, the more time it takes to produce your voiceover video.
+And the more editing you do, the more time it takes to make your voice over video.

 Alternatively, you can record a separate audio clip for each scene.
-This method complicates the logistics of saving and uploading your voiceover files (more on that below).
+This method complicates the logistics of saving and uploading your files if you’re doing a voice over using the DIY manual option (more on that below).
 But it does make it easier to get your audio lined up with the video in your video editor.

-No matter how many audio files you use, watch your video while you record to cut down on editing time and ensure that you don’t have to go back and record again.
+No matter how many audio files you use, watch your video while you record to cut down on editing time and ensure you don’t have to go back and record your voice over again.

 Speak naturally (or rewrite your script)

 It’s not easy to sound natural when you’re sticking to a script.
-The key is to sound like you are speaking rather than reading.
+The key is to sound like you’re speaking rather than reading.

-Imagine you are speaking face-to-face with a person, and make the facial expressions that you would make in a real conversation.
+Imagine you’re speaking face-to-face with a person, and make the facial expressions that you would make in a real conversation.
 This helps you sound more natural as you read your script.